patha454/substrate/README.md

 - _Modern_ means C23 compliant and idiomatic.

-  Substrates forward-looking, intended for new projects, and has no interest in supporting legacy code or tools.
+  Substrate is forward-looking, intended for new projects, and has no interest in supporting legacy code or tools.

 - _Systems utility library_ means Substrate types and functions useful for writing other programs and libraries.